kyanite-lang/kyanite/README.md

 # Kyanite
-Kyanite is a small passion-project programming language intended to be light-weight and simple to use.
+Kyanite is a compiled language designed for simplicity and power.
+It aims to bridge the gap between simple design and more complex concepts, such as events and inversion of control.

 You can read more on the language itself at [LANGUAGE.md](LANGUAGE.md).